-Students are required to complete one semester of health for graduation.
-Normally students enroll in Human Ecology in the Green House.
+For graduation, students are required to complete one semester of health.
+Normally, students enroll in Human Ecology in the Green House.
 Students may fulfill the health requirement in the Blue House through Life 101.
 In addition, Life 101 is a very valuable elective to take in addition to Health.
 Food!
-From Soil to Stomach fall and spring class focuses on sustainability and creating change, important themes to explore and experience for living in the 21st century.
+From Soil to Stomach class focuses on sustainability and creating change, important themes to explore and experience for living in the 21st century.

-Students are required to complete three semesters of physical education for graduation.
+For graduation, students are required to complete three semesters of physical education.
 Students may fulfill the physical education requirement in both the Blue House and/or Green House.